-- The administrative part, which must be completed online - o Personal data of the Swiss main applicant - o Personal data of the Korean main applicant - o Personal data of any further applicants from Switzerland and/or Korea - Basic data on the project (e.g. title, research field, starting date, duration, summary) - Funding requested from the SNSF - o Information on authorisations required in Switzerland - o Data Management Plan (DMP) - Other information (e.g. whether the project is related to other SNSF projects, the name of the Swiss university/research institution at which the planned project will be implemented, statement concerning already available funds or funds requested elsewhere) - Project documentation (in PDF format), which is to be uploaded to mySNF - o Research plan (must have the structure indicated in Annex 1) - o CVs and research output lists of all applicants (see Guidelines) - o Equipment quotes (if applicable) - Other documents
+• The administrative part, which must be completed directly on mySNF.

+- o Personal data of the corresponding applicant in Switzerland - Personal data of the corresponding applicant in Korea - Personal data of further applicant(s) in Switzerland and/or Korea - Data of project partners - Information on the employment of all applicants - Basic data on the project (e.g. title, research field, starting date, duration, summary) - Funding requested from the SNSF - o Information on authorizations required - Data Management Plan (DMP) - Other information (e.g., whether the project is related to other SNSF projects, name of the Swiss university/research institution at which the planned project will be implemented, information concerning national and international collaborations, information concerning already available funds or funds requested elsewhere). - PDF documents that are to be uploaded to mySNF: - The research plan (must follow the structure indicated in Annex 1) - o The CVs and publication lists of all applicants (in Switzerland and Korea) - Equipment quotes (if applicable)